cb0806151/pennyauctionv2/README.md

 - standardize naming of standard library import
 - update in-app balances on auction end
 - change structure to only fetch balance when opening wallet dropdown
+- show loading bar when depositing funds
+- fix text glitch when the bidder joins a contract

 record the rest of the demo video
 </p>